codemonument/blog.codemonument.com/posts/2022-01-15-airpodspro-quicktip.md

 ---
-title: The one thing about AirPods Pro that nobody on the internet seem to know
+title: The one thing about AirPods Pro that nobody on the internet seem to know! 🤔
 publish_date: 2022-01-15
 ---